KDE/documentation-develop-kde-org/content/hig/simple_by_default.md

 ## Optimize launch time and UI responsiveness
-Make your app lighting fast or new users will lose interest quickly.
+Make your app lightning fast or new users will lose interest quickly.

 Display a progress indicator for tasks that take longer than a second.
 If the progress is inherently indeterminate, use a [QtQuick.Controls.BusyIndicator](https://doc.qt.io/qt-6/qml-qtquick-controls-busyindicator.html); otherwise use [Kirigami.LoadingPlaceholder](https://api.kde.org/frameworks/kirigami/html/classLoadingPlaceholder.html) for progress that is always determinate or can vary between determinate and indeterminate.